ArminH93/weather/README.md

 Press the search button.
 The app will display the current weather description, as well as the minimum and maximum temperature for that location.
 We hope you enjoy using Weather Search!

+## Future TODO's:
+* Make the site more modern looking
+* Get the forecast information